MicrosoftDocs/azure-media-services/media-services/latest/includes/term-encoding-ladder.md

 title: Encoding ladder
 ---

-**Encoding ladder** - a table of resolutions and bitrates that tells the encoder what to generate.
+**Encoding ladder** - A table of resolutions and bitrates that tell the encoder what to generate.